Taíno: Cuba

-In the early 20th century, scientist B. E. Fernow reported "twenty-eight families" of mixed Indigenous people still living in isolated settlements in the foothills of the Sierra Maestro mountains, and archaeologist Stewart Culin noted the presence of "full-blooded" Indians near Yateras and Baracoa.
+In the early 20th century, scientist B. E. Fernow reported 28 families of mixed Indigenous people living in isolated settlements in the foothills of the Sierra Maestra, and archaeologist Stewart Culin noted the presence of "full-blooded" Indians near Yateras and Baracoa.
 The former group had apparently migrated from Santo Domingo; the latter group comprised 800 local Indigenous people, largely from three families: Gainsa, Azahares, and Rojas.
-Culin also met a Taíno man named José Almenares Argüello, or "Almenares", who said the town of El Caney had once been reserved only for Indians.
+Culin also met a Taíno man named José Almenares Argüello, or "Almenares", who said El Caney had once been reserved only for Indians.
 In 1908 and 1909, explorer Sir Harry Johnston shared reports of "pure-blood" Taínos and recounted seeing mestizos who were "almost as pure breeds" in eastern Cuba, some of whom lived on former "reservations".
 He distinguished these from the general populace of 1.2 million Spanish Cubans who had various degrees of mixed "Amerindian-Arawak" heritage.
 Others such as Jesse W. Fewkes and Mark Raymond Harrington reported similar findings, including an additional settlement near Jaruco.

-Later, between the 1910s and 1920s, archaeologist J. A. Cosculluela discovered Indigenous families in the Zapata swamps, and apparently corroborated their lineage by visiting the local cemetery.
+In the 1910s and 1920s, archaeologist J. A. Cosculluela encountered Indigenous families in the Zapata Swamp and apparently corroborated their lineage by visiting the local cemetery.
 In the 1940s, archaeologist Irving Rouse reported the existence of "pure blooded" Taíno or "Indios de las orillas" at Camagüey.
-Historian Pichardo Moya, in his address to the Cuban Academy of History in 1945, criticized "the widely accepted opinion" that the Indigenous Cubans were "practically exterminated".
+Historian Pichardo Moya, in his address to the Cuban Academy of History in 1945, criticised "the widely accepted opinion" that the Indigenous Cubans were "practically exterminated".
 He blamed this viewpoint on nationalistic histories that overlooked evidence of "Indian" heritage.
-Anthropologist and geneticist Reginald Ruggles Gates also reported many "Indian descent people" and people who were "pure Indians", especially women, noting Indigenous families with the surnames Gainsa, Ramírez and Rojas.
+Anthropologist and geneticist Reginald Ruggles Gates reported many "Indian descent people" and people who were "pure Indians", especially women, noting Indigenous families with the surnames Gainsa, Ramírez and Rojas.

 When anthropologists Manuel Rivero de la Calle and Milan Pospisil analysed Cuba's Indigenous communities, they suggested those in the east were likely of Taíno heritage, rather than from the newer Yucatecan Mayan community living in the west.
 There are also Indigenous communities who migrated to Cuba from Florida and other parts of the mainland, who in some cases intermarried with local Taíno communities.